-HHS has 11 operating divisions, including eight agencies in the U.S. Public Health Service and three human services agencies.
+HHS has 12 operating divisions, including nine agencies in the U.S. Public Health Service and three human services agencies.
 These divisions administer a wide variety of health and human services and conduct life-saving research for the nation, protecting and serving all Americans.

 The Office of the Secretary (OS), HHS’s chief policy officer and general manager, administers and oversees the organization, its programs, and its activities.
 The Deputy Secretary and a number of Assistant Secretaries and Offices support OS.

 The Administration for Children & Families promotes the economic and social well-being of families, children, individuals and communities through a range of educational and supportive programs in partnership with states, tribes, and community organizations.

 The Administration for Community Living increases access to community support and resources for the unique needs of older Americans and people with disabilities.

 Administration for Strategic Preparedness and Response (ASPR)

 ASPR leads the nation's medical and public health preparedness for, response to, and recovery from disasters and public health emergencies.

 Agency for Healthcare Research and Quality (AHRQ)

 The Agency for Healthcare Research and Quality's mission is to produce evidence to make health care safer, higher quality, more accessible, equitable, and affordable, and to work within HHS and with other partners to make sure that the evidence is understood and used.